MDHRDY/A_NY_Times_Real_Estate_Web_Scraper/README.md

 ![Image of nytimes website](https://cloud.githubusercontent.com/assets/16641405/12241734/a83352ac-b849-11e5-9755-50e662099980.png)

-If your url does not currently end with 'p=1', use the 'Sort By' function, as shown in the image above.
+If your url does not currently end with 'p=1', use the 'Sort By' function, as shown above.
 This will generate a new url that ends with 'p=1'.

 ### System Requirements###
 The program uses the 'requests' and 'beautifulsoup' packages, which are both available in the [Anaconda] (https://www.continuum.io/downloads) distribution.